Geseke: Squares and Parks

 Near the town church and the center of the city you will find the city park.
 There you can sit on benches, walking and indulge in the café Troholte.
 The house was then Troholte a listed monument or actually just a shack.
 Now it has been used as a cafe.
 The park has a playground with various toys and a place where you can use solid sports equipment.
 Geseke also has a water wheel, which is close to the church.
 The Geseker pond is also close to this church.
 In the marketplace there is space for parking and a well.
 There is also the market place and an ice cream shop, and a bakery, a breakfast cafe and a pharmacy are within easy reach.
 In the shopping area you will find shoes and clothes, and the Noltenhof is not far from it.
-The Noltenhof is parking.
+The Noltenhof is for parking.
 Parking is free throughout Geseke.
 At Disconter Geseke still offers the Edeka, Aldi, Lidl, Netto and Penny.
 With the SB-market you can get games and movies, at Euronics however televisions and other electronic devices.